The Complete Guide to Turkish Coffee in 2024

 How is Turkish coffee prepared?

-First, the coffee beans are ground extremely finely.
+First, grind the coffee beans extremely finely.
 The grind is actually finer than for espresso and normally requires a hand grinder to achieve such fine particle size.
 Few electric grinders are capable of grinding fine enough for Turkish coffee due to clumping and clogging of the machine.

-Turkish coffee is usually prepared by adding the ground coffee to an empty cezve and then adding room-temperature water.
-The cezve is then typically placed over a gas flame and heated until boiling.
+To prepare Turkish coffee, you usually add the ground coffee to an empty cezve, then pour in room-temperature water.
+Next, you typically place the cezve over a gas flame and heat it until it boils.

-Upon heating and boiling, the coffee forms a layer of foam at the top of the cezve.
-At this point, the coffee is allowed to cool slightly before boiling again to form more foam.
-This can be repeated up to three times depending on the establishment or home-drinker’s preference.
+At this point, the coffee cools slightly before boiling again to create more foam.
+This process can repeat up to three times, depending on the preferences of the establishment or home drinker.

-Once the coffee has been prepared, almost the entire contents of the cezve are emptied unfiltered into a small cup called a demitasse.
+Once you prepare the coffee, you pour almost all the contents of the cezve unfiltered into a small cup called a demitasse.

-Most of the coffee grounds fall to the bottom forming a layer at the base of the cup.
-This is much the same as the sediment at the bottom of a cup of coffee that was prepared using a French press.
+Most of the coffee grounds settle at the bottom, forming a layer similar to the sediment found at the bottom of a cup of coffee made with a French press.

-As Turkish coffee isn’t filtered through cloth or paper, it has a lot of body and mouthfeel.
+Since Turkish coffee doesn’t pass through cloth or paper filters, it provides a rich body and mouthfeel.

 How to drink Turkish coffee